abdeslamG/FinalCodeSemesterProject/README.md

 # FinalCodeSemesterProject

-Twitter V2 Example :

 Extract news data : GDELT

 Twitter V2 Data Collection : Contains the function that allows to download data from Twitter API.
 Needs one’s credentials for the Twitter API.

-Twitter Analysis : Notebook that given the dataset of tweets produces
+Twitter Analysis : Notebook that given the dataset of tweets preprocess it, and clean it.
+It also performs the two variants of user profiling, the first being related to sentiment analysis, and the second one being more descriptive and using klustering.

 Linear Regression Abdeslam V2 for V2 Dataset - This Notebook has been prepared for running the linear regression over the first period.
 Explained in first cell